Charles W. Clark: Singing career

 He made his first public appearance in London with the London Philharmonic Society in 1897.
 He sang "Wotan's Farewell", which he later sang at his first public appearance in Chicago in the same year with the Theodore Thomas Orchestra.

 On his return to America in 1897 he filled concert engagements in oratorio in most of the eastern cities, and under the direction of George Henschel, who was then touring the eastern states with his London Orchestra.
 Clark sang Henschel's Stabat Mater in Boston at the last concert at which Mrs. Henschel sang in America.
 At the same time he was also the bass soloist of the Handel and Haydn Society of that city.

 In 1898 he was first heard in New York in a performance of Messiah by the people's Choral Union at the Metropolitan Opera House.
 Later that same year, Clark sang at the Trans-Mississippi and International Exposition in Omaha, Nebraska, accompanying the Theodore Thomas Orchestra in several performances.
 He also made his debut with the Thomas Orchestra that same year at the Auditorium in Chicago with immense success.
 At the close of his engagement in Chicago, Theodore Thomas advised Clark to return to Europe and locate for a time in Paris.

+In 1901 he opened the year on January 1st travelling home to Van Wert, Ohio to sing at the dedication of The Brumback Library, the first county library in the United States, at the First Methodist Episcopal Church.

 In 1902 he took up his residence in Paris for the next twelve years and was represented in Europe by concert agent L. G. Sharpe, who also represented Polish pianist Ignacy Paderewski.

 In 1903, Clark gave four concerts at the Paris National Conservatoire of Music, an honor that had not been given to an American in seventy years of those concerts.
 He sang at the Conservatory concerts each succeeding season in Paris appearing also with the Philharmonic Society and the Cologne Orchestra.

 Tours of Europe and America brought him great acclaim.
 He made six tours in America, toured Germany twice, and toured England, Ireland, Scotland, Italy and Portugal.
 He sang at Birmingham Festival, Liverpool Philharmonic concerts, with Halle Orchestra, London Symphony Orchestra and at Broadwood concerts.
 He performed at Boosey´s London Ballad Concerts and the most important philharmonics and orchestras of his time.
 He gave more than 50 recitals only in London.

 In 1911 Clark interpreted for the first time the work Trois ballades de François Villon, composed by Claude Debussy in 1910, under the direction of the same composer at Concerts Séchiari.
 The same year, Clark presented this work for the first time in United States in New York, with the New York Symphony.

 Clark usually sang accompanied by the most famous and virtuous musicians of his time, like Claude Debussy, Pablo Casals, Ignacy Paderewski and Georg Schumann among others.